Explore UCD

 If you have been awarded IX grade(s) in the previous academic year, but due to particular circumstances, you wish to register and attend the module(s), you may submit a request to the Governing Board to change the grade from IX to WN (Withdrawn).
 The subsequent registration to this module will not incur a fee or academic penalty.
 Please contact the College Office first for further advice and access to the (opens in a new window)application form

 If you have not been able to complete outstanding IX grade within the given timeframe (within the next two trimesters including Summer term) normally your IX grade would revert to the original failing grade.
-If there were exceptional circumstances which has affected your ability to complete the IX grade you will need to request to extend remediation of IX grade(s) from the relevant module coordinator (s).
+If there were exceptional circumstances which has affected your ability to complete the IX grade you will need to request to extend completion of IX grade(s) from the relevant module coordinator (s).
 Once approved you must submit the (opens in a new window)application form as soon as possible.

 For full details of the extenuating circumstances policy visit: